eliasbagley/eliasbagley.github.io/_posts/2015-10-23-gradle-script-for-bintray-upload.markdown

 #2.
 Add code to `build.gradle`.

-Fill in the empty strings under Bintray Configuration to include the repository information you create in step 1. above
+Fill in the empty strings under Bintray Configuration to include the repository information you create in step 1. above.

 ```
 def versionMajor = 1